AERIAL FUTURES: URBAN CONSTELLATIONS

 AERIAL FUTURES: URBAN CONSTELLATIONS explored airport-city interfaces as infrastructure, operating at a metropolitan scale.
 This think-tank used New York City as a case study to trigger responses across disciplines.
 Selected participants reimagined airport constellations as a choreographed urban ecosystem that relies as much on architecture as it does on technology and data-driven design.

 Form follows information.
 New technologies – such as virtual reality and artificial intelligence, real-time digital experiences, robotics, and autonomous vehicles – will transform the way aerial infrastructures look and feel in the future.
 This AERIAL FUTURES think tank challenged our expectations about time in transit, wayfinding, security, and commerce; and explored how technology will redefine disconnected landscapes into continuous, integrated urban airport systems.

-Derrick Choi, AIA, Founding Principal of XChange Architects, is an award-winning aviation architect and transportation planning professional with nearly two decades of experience working on challenging international aviation, transportation, infrastructure, and urban design projects from Asia, North America, Europe, and the Middle East.
+Derrick Choi AIA, Aviation and Transportation Leader at Gensler, is an award-winning aviation architect and transportation planning professional with nearly two decades of experience working on challenging international aviation, transportation, infrastructure, and urban design projects from Asia, North America, Europe, and the Middle East.
 He has been privileged to have participated in aviation design projects for the world’s leading airport clientele from Amsterdam-Schiphol to Atlanta to Abu Dhabi.
-A graduate of the Harvard University Graduate School of Design, Choi has worked with a number of leading aviation design practices, and most recently at POPULOUS, where he established the firm’s Aviation Practice in 2014.
+A graduate of the Harvard University Graduate School of Design, Derrick has worked at a number of leading aviation design practices with a wide-ranging portfolio of aviation projects from airport cities to private general aviation hangars.